-Motor vehicle accidents frequently happen under various circumstances, but the National Highway Traffic Safety Administration (NHTSA) explains that accidents almost always (94% of the time) result from driver error.
+Motor vehicle accidents frequently happen under various circumstances, but the National Highway Traffic Safety Administration (NHTSA) explains that accidents almost always (over 90% of the time) result from driver error.
 The following are some of the driver-related reasons that your accident may have happened:

-- Conversing with their passengers
+- Their passengers

-- Eating food or a snack, or drinking a beverage
+- Eating or drinking a beverage

 - Attempting to pick up a dropped item while driving

-- The vehicle’s entertainment system
+- Adjusting the vehicle’s entertainment system

-- A pet inside of their vehicle
+- A pet inside the vehicle

-- The scenery outside of their vehicle
+- The scenery outside

 - A navigation device